mattdesl/atcq/README.md

 Here `pixels` can be a flat RGBA array, an array of `[ r, g, b ]` pixels, or an ImageData object.

+## Async Example

-Or, an async example, that uses an inveral to reduce blocking the thread:
+Or, an async example, that uses an interval to reduce blocking the thread:

 ```js
 const ATCQ = require('atcq');